QFinUWA/2022-Mean-Reversion-Team4/report.md

 Secondly, the logic we chose to investigate used three different tried and tested market indicators, however the rules for when to enter or exit a position was arbitary.
 A future improvement could be to use each market measure and combine them into a single value between -1 and 1 that incidicates when to buy and sell based on mean reversion.
 Each indicator would be weighted by a machine learning model that optimises the weights for a specific stock.

 Lastly, there are multiple hyperparamters to our algorithm.
 For example, the MACD moving average window sizes, thresholds for RSI, STOPLOSS percentage, stochastic threshold, etc. The values presented in our algorithm were picked based on common best practice - however these parameters should be optimsed for a specific asset.
 This can be done through manual testing, further financial analysis or as an optimisation task for machine learning.

-# I feel like this can be reworded and worked in somewhere.
-In our implementation, we used a default strategy when our algorithm was out of the market.
-We chose buy-and-hold as our default strategy, however this is equivalent to taking a long position.
-As our algorithm should be used as an indicator ontop of some other strategy about weather to buy or to sell at a certain time, when we chose to buy this would be unnoticable as it is the same as the default strategy.